krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     cl work-manager -t q                 # Run in a different terminal cl run 'cat /proc/self/cgroup' -t    # Should eventually print out lines containing the string `docker`

+## New Worker System

+Workers actually execute the commands to create run bundles.
+We use Docker to ensure that a run bundle is self-contained.
+First, [install docker](Installing-Docker).